Explore health content from A to Z.

 Understand your child’s treatment plan.

-Know what makes your child’s asthma worse and help your child control or avoid these triggers.
+Know what makes your child’s asthma or triggers worse and how to help your child control or avoid them.
+If respiratory infections are triggers, use quick-relief medications, as instructed, when he or she begins to have symptoms.

-Spot the symptoms of a flare-up.
+Know your child's symptoms of a flare-up.
 Teach your child how to get help when a flare-up occurs.
-Be sure daycare providers, the school nurse, and babysitters know how to treat a flare-up.
+Be sure daycare providers, teachers and other school staff, and babysitters know how to treat a flare-up.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |